 |

-Tracing your smuggling ancestors Descendants of smugglers transported for their
+Tracing your smuggling ancestors Descendants of smugglers and customs officers frequently contact me for

 advice about tracing their ancestors.
 I cannot provide any specific information,